Command options / Setting tags¶

 (FULL_PP = .TRUE.

-(i.e., that have non-zero delta functions) of phonon-phonon interaction strength,
+only necessary elements (i.e., that have non-zero delta functions) of

 But using this option, full elements of phonon-phonon interaction strength are calculated and averaged phonon-phonon interaction strength (\(P_{\mathbf{q}j}\), see –ave-pp) is also given and stored.